Thomas Willing: Career

 In 1749, after studying in England, he returned to Philadelphia, where he engaged in mercantile pursuits in partnership with Robert Morris.
 They established the firm Willing, Morris and Company in 1757, which exported flour, lumber and tobacco to Europe while importing sugar, rum, molasses, and slaves from the West Indies and Africa.
 Their partnership continued until 1793.
 Willing himself owned slaves, three in 1779, but none in 1782.

 He was elected to the revived American Philosophical Society in 1768.
+According to Pennsylvania tax records, Willing owned three enslaved people in 1769, but none as of 1782.

 Political career

 A member of the common council in 1755, he became an alderman in 1759, associate justice of the city court on October 2, 1759, and then justice of the court of common pleas February 28, 1761.
 Willing then became Mayor of Philadelphia in 1763.
 In 1767, the Pennsylvania Assembly, with Governor Thomas Penn's assent, had authorized a Supreme Court justice (always a lawyer) to sit with local justices of the peace (judges of county courts, but laymen) in a system of Nisi Prius courts.
 Governor Penn appointed two new Supreme Court justices, John Lawrence and Thomas Willing.
 Willing served until 1767, the last under the colonial government.